About Geometro

 Classroom activites

 Occasionally we have a great day of working with children in a classroom - these are wonderful experiences.
-Below are examples of our three favourite classroom activities:
+The most recent one was in the six grade classroom of Ms Aviva Dunsiger.
+She shared impressions in her blog here.

 Activity 1: